 The Bottom Line

-The current ratio measures a company’s current assets compared to its debts.
-It is calculated through a simple formula of dividing a company’s total assets (cash and easily convertible assets) by its short-term debts, generally those due within a year.
+The current ratio compares a company’s current assets to the debts that it will have to pay within the year.
+It is simply calculated by dividing a company’s total assets (cash and easily convertible assets) by its short-term debts (accounts payable for the year).
 Once you’ve calculated the current ratio, you can draw inferences about the company.
-These may help you decide whether or not it is a good target for investment.
+These may help you decide whether or not it is a good investment.
 Don’t just look at the current ratio at any given time though.
 Also consider how the current ratio has changed over time and what that might mean for a company’s trajectory.

-- Is calculating the current ratio too much for you?
-Consider finding a financial advisor who can help you make investment decisions.
-Find one with SmartAsset’s free financial advisor matching service.
+- The current ratio is just one of many metrics to consider before buying a stock.
+To make sure you’re not missing anything, consider hiring a financial advisor.
+SmartAsset’s free financial advisor matching service can help you find the right one.
 You answer a few questions.
 We match you with up to three advisors in your area, all fully vetted and free of disclosures.
 You then talk to each advisor and decide how to move forward.

 - Capital gains taxes are a part of investing.
 If you want to see how much you may owe when you sell, use SmartAsset’s free capital gains tax calculator.